Salary and benefits

 The Multicultural Physicians’ Alliance (MPA) is composed of under-represented minority residents, fellows and attending physicians who are committed to creating a diverse workforce that affords the finest and most culturally effective care to the patients and families of The Children’s Hospital of Philadelphia.
 Through active participation in the recruitment process, we are dedicated to ensuring that the medical staff is reflective of the community it serves.

 The MPA meets several times a year to organize activities for recruitment, to participate in community outreach, and to provide a supportive social network for its members.
-Through the support of Children’s Hospital of Philadelphia’s Pediatrics Residency Program and the Office of Diversity and Inclusion, this unique organization has become an integral part of the CHOP community.
+Through the support of Children’s Hospital of Philadelphia’s Pediatrics Residency Program and the Office of Diversity, Equity, and Inclusion, this unique organization has become an integral part of the CHOP community.

 The NERD (New Epic Resident Development) Squad is composed of energetic and like-minded residents who have an interest in creating digital solutions to improve patient care and physician workflow.

 The group brings together residents with wide-ranging skills and interests, along with informatics fellows and faculty members, to help foster resident-based initiatives.
 For example, in an effort to allow residents to focus on patient care and education, NERD Squad members have been responsible for many of the document templates and "Dot Phrases" used throughout the hospital that streamline the admission and discharge processes.
 Other projects include recurring "Epic Hackathon," informatics simulation sessions, and smartphone integration of the beeper system.

 Residents can gain further exposure to the field of medical informatics through the Medical Informatics elective and the Advanced Skills in Medical Informatics curriculum.
 Interested residents are also encouraged to apply to the Clinical Informatics Fellowship at CHOP.